 To be eligible for participation, an applicant must meet HUD's criteria, as well as any permissible additional criteria established by the Authority.

 The HUD eligibility criteria are:

-- An applicant must be a "family" as defined by HUD; - An applicant's total household income must be within the appropriate Income Limits; - An applicant must furnish Social Security Numbers; - An applicant who is a student of higher education who does not live with their parents must meet additional eligibility criteria in Section E; and - An applicant must furnish evidence of Citizenship/Eligible Immigrant Status.
+An applicant must be a "family"; An applicant must be within the appropriate Income Limits; An applicant must furnish Social Security Numbers; and An applicant must furnish evidence of Citizenship/Eligible Immigrant Status.